 In order to build the original church, local farmers donated hundreds of hours of labor.
 They cut timber and transported it to the sawmill that was located near the church property.
 Using wagons and teams of horses, these dedicated farmers hauled all the bricks for the church.
 At long last, Bowling Green had a Catholic church, and St. Aloysius was dedicated in 1881.

-The current St. Aloysius church was built in 1926.
+The current St. Aloysius church-structure was built in 1926.

 Source: Bowling Green Sesquicentennial Commission.
 Bowling Green, Ohio: A Sesquicentennial History, 1833-1983.
 Toledo, OH: Taylor Publishing Company, 1985.

 Links to other sites are provided on this site.
 These sites are provided for informational purposes only and are not necessarily sponsored by St. Aloysius Parish, Church or School.